kiarka7/plm-vs-p2rank-kinases/data/README.md

 ### Notes

 Diagnostic and inspection scripts are documented in the GitHub repository.
 Their outputs are included in the sharepoint link when relevant for evaluation or reproducibility; additional diagnostic or inspection outputs used only for sanity checks are not included.

-### Report and figures

-The directory `_combined_final_CLEAN/`  contains aggregated figures and reports generated from the evaluation outputs.